 In difference to DBBUILD, DOBCP does not detect empty files when bulking in data, but these may cause BCP to print error messages.
 DOBCP does not detect the format of the file when you bulk in, but you must specify which format to use.

-DOBCP loads the files without constraint checks enabled (as foreign keys could fails depending on load order).
-This will leave you with a database where SQL Server considers the constraints as "not trusted", meaning that the optimizer will ignore the constraints, which can lead to less efficient query plans.
-To address this you can run the utility prociedure ap_zz_enable_constraints_sp that will enable all constraints that are disabled or not trusted.
+DOBCP loads the files without constraint checks enabled (as foreign keys could fail depending on load order).
+This will leave you with a database where SQL Server considers the constraints as "not trusted", meaning that the optimiser will ignore the constraints, which can lead to less efficient query plans.
+To address this you can run the utility procedure ap_zz_enable_constraints_sp that will enable all constraints that are disabled or not trusted.

 If you use DOBCP to export data from one database to another, there is little reason not to use format files.
 By using format files, you can move data between databases with different collations in native format.
 This is, because DOBCP generates the format files for you when you specify out.
 (However, beware that sql_variant columns will retain their collation, as the collation in this case is part of the value.)